Azure-Samples/AzureStack-AdminPowerShell-OMSIntegration/docs/setup.md

 1. Update with the region name used when deploying Azure Stack
 #### Fqdn = "<e.g. azurestack.corp.microsoft.com>"
 1. Update with the FQDN name used when deploying Azure Stack
-#### azureSubscription = "Input your Azure Subscription GUID"
-1. Update with the Azure subscription GUID where log analytics was deployed to
-#### azureUsername ="<e.g. LogAnalyticsContributor@myazureinstance.onmicrosoft.com>"
-1. Update with the Azure account email with log analytics contributor role access to this log analytics workspace
-#### azurePassword = "<e.g. MyAzurePassword206!>"
-1. Update with the Azure account password for the Log Analytics contribtor role
-#### OMSWorkpsaceName = "Name of your log analytics workspace"
+#### OMSWorkpsaceID= "<ID of your log analytics workspace>"
-1. Update with the OMS Workspace Name
-OMSResourceGroup = "<Name of your log analytics workspace resource group>"
+1. Update with the OMS/Log Analytics Workspace ID which can be found in the settings pane of your Log Analytics workspace
+#### OMSSharedKey = "<Log Analytics Workspace Shared Key>"
-1. Update with the OMS Workspace Resource Group name
+1. Update with the OMS/Log Analytics Workspace Shared Key found in the settings pane of your Log Analytics workspace

 ### Step 4 – Update variables
 1. Open an elevated PowerShell ISE session